metta-systems/libsss/doc/spec.md

  | Type(3) | Length of padding |        Padding data         |
  +---------+---------+---------+---------+  .....  +---------+
 ```
+ * Type `uint8_t`: 3 for PADDING frame

 Padding packet may be as small as 3 bytes - type byte and length field, which is zero in this case.

-Take note of the rounding requirements - all padding together must pad message size to an integer multiple of 16 bytes.
+Take note of the rounding requirements - all padding together *must* pad message size to an integer multiple of 16 bytes.

 #### 4.2.5 DECONGESTION frame